Tomkov1c/Slice/README.md

 > **Note:** This project is in early development and may be unstable.

 ## Features

-- Fully customizable
+- Flexible layout control with adjustable radius, item size, and rotation angles
+- Visibility options for slots, numbers, and sprites
+- Multiple interaction modes (toggle menu or click-to-select item)
+- Configurable inner and outer deadzones
+- Hotbar scrolling toggle
-- Custom texture pack
+- Custom texture pack support

 ## Supported Versions
 > **FYI**: <br> ✅ - Supported, ❌ - Unsupported, 🔍 - Planned / In development